-One thing I have learnt over the years and especially so with my photography business is to step out of my comfort zone once in a while.
-It is all too easy for anyone to amble along through life keeping the reigns tightly held back on your hobby, job or career and settle for the easy route whilst deep inside you have a passion for running your own photography business one day!
+One thing I have learnt over the years is to step out of my comfort zone once in a while.
+Especially so with my photography business.
+It is all too easy for anyone to amble along through life keeping the reigns tightly held back on your hobby, job or career.
+To settle for the easy route whilst deep inside you have a passion for running your own photography business one day!

 Life is too short…

-What holds most people back is the fear of failure or messing up a paying clients' images coupled with the notion and fear of not "making it" in the world of professional photography.
+What holds most people back is the fear of failure or messing up a paying clients' images.
+That coupled with the notion and fear of not "making it" in the world of professional photography.
 I also read regularly about people "not being quite ready" just yet.

-Regardless, Edison did not stop at failure number one, two three or even 9,000…he kept going and that is the point.
+Regardless, Edison did not stop at failure number one, two three or even 9,000…he kept going (until he stole the solution from Tesla ; ) and that is the point.
 You may well “slightly” mess up your first wedding or portrait sitting.

-You might get home after shooting the interior of a hotel only to realise that your rear LCD screen when checking images for exposure was on "bright" mode and all your images are underexposed by a few stops.
+You might get home after shooting the interior of a hotel only to realise that your rear LCD screen when checking images for exposure was on "bright" mode.
+All your images are now underexposed by a few stops.

 As long as you have yourself covered by either shooting the wedding for free or promising a re-shoot of a portrait or property shoot should anything go wrong (as well as explaining to the client beforehand that you are a novice), you can only improve and learn by your mistakes.
 This all starts with getting out of your comfort zone.

-I have a ton of high definition video gear after buying it to shoot various promotional videos and stock videography (as well as family events) so I decided to try and put it to better use.
+I have a ton of high definition video gear after buying it to shoot various promotional videos and stock videography.
+It is also used to shoot family events.
+Anyway, I decided to try and put it to better use.

-There has always been a bit of an ongoing feud between wedding photographers and videographers as each generally battles for prime position during a wedding so I decided to try and see it from the latter’s perspective, I would video an entire wedding…something I have never done "for real" before.
+There has always been a bit of an ongoing feud between wedding photographers and videographers.
+Each generally battles for prime position during a wedding so I decided to try and see it from the latter’s perspective.
+I would video an entire wedding…something I have never done "for real" before.

-All three venues (Citadel, hotel room on second floor for dinner/speeches and basement for party, dance and "casino") were just a short drive from each other so not too bad but from the second I set off in the morning, the wedding gremlins starting playing up!
+All three venues (Citadel, hotel room on second floor for dinner/speeches and basement for party, dance and "casino") were just a short drive from each other so not too bad.
+However, from the second I set off in the morning, the wedding gremlins starting playing up!

 Plymouth is about 100 miles from Weymouth and soon as I set off, the heavens opened and didn’t close for the entire journey.
 The rain was lashing down and was forecast to stay for the day and even to get worse.
 Not only that, about 10 miles into the journey, the temperature gauge on my car shot through the roof and my heart sank.

-Luckily, the photographer called me at that point to introduce himself and after I explained my predicament, he offered to collect me and take me to the church.
+Luckily, the photographer called me at that point to introduce himself and I explained my predicament.
+He offered to collect me and take me to the church which was great.
 An hour later(!)
-I was still waiting…he had been caught in the Easter traffic and had moved 3.5 miles in that one hour…
+I was still waiting.
+He had been caught in the Easter traffic and had moved 3.5 miles in that one hour…

-When he finally arrived, we made it to the church and I had a short while to place two static cameras at key points and lock them down, do a quick sound check and make sure all media cards were running with enough space for the ceremony.
+When he finally arrived, we made it to the church and I had a short while to place two static cameras at key points.
+I had to lock them down, do a quick sound check and make sure all media cards were running with enough space for the ceremony.

-I had the Sony PMW EX1set up near the door to capture the bride arriving as well as much of the ceremony from one angle, I had another Sony HD camera behind the Padre to film the couple during the ceremony with the congregation in the background and the Canon EOS 5D Mark II on a shoulder mount to capture anything else as I moved around.
+I had the Sony PMW EX1 set up near the door to capture the bride arriving as well as much of the ceremony from one angle.
+Another Sony was placed behind the Padre to film the couple during the ceremony with the congregation in the background.
+The Canon EOS 5D Mark II was on a shoulder mount to capture anything else as I moved around.

 We had to go through to the back of the church, out through a door into another section to witness the signing of the register.
-Then we had to make the most of the break in the weather and get up onto the battlements for some nice, portraits etc and then make our way back to the hotel before the bride and groom.
+Then we had to make the most of the break in the weather and get up onto the battlements for some nice, portraits.
+Then make our way back to the hotel before the bride and groom.

-However, with a bit of cunning planning and forethought during my reccie visit, I managed not only to cope pretty well with the stress and logistics, I was actually ready to leave for the reception before the photographer.
+However, a bit of cunning planning and forethought during my reccie visit helped enormously.
+I managed not only to cope pretty well with the stress and logistics, I was actually ready to leave for the reception before the photographer.

 Still, I got it done and had the cameras rolling ready for the line up and start of the reception.
 Then came the dance…

-Whilst they finished their sweet/dessert, I had to once again pack everything away and make the trip back down two flights of stairs, out onto the main road, along a bit and down into the basement for the first dance and casino/bar.
+Whilst they finished their sweet/dessert, I had to once again pack everything away.
+I needed to make the trip back down two flights of stairs.
+So, out onto the main road, along a bit and down into the basement for the first dance and casino/bar.

-The morale of this article is that I was so far out of my comfort zone it wasn’t funny and all without an assistant (mental note…get an assistant).
+The morale of this article is that I was so far out of my comfort zone it wasn’t funny.
+All without an assistant too, mental note…get an assistant.
 Break through that fear barrier, get out there and just go for it.

-I often get moments of inspiration and motivation in life that spur me on and something that happened soon after that wedding was no exception.
-A family member aged just 45 died whilst sitting at his computer…no stress, no signs of pain or struggle, he just "stopped”.
-Apparently he had a heart condition that no-one knew about.
+I often get moments of inspiration and motivation in life that spur me on.
+Something that happened soon after that wedding was no exception.
+A family member aged just 45 died whilst sitting at his computer.
+No stress, no signs of pain or struggle, he just "stopped" Apparently he had a heart condition that no-one knew about.

 As I said before, life is too short!

-By filming this wedding, I proved to myself that I could do something radically different to what I am used to and the same goes for anyone…if you have a dream to do something and/or want to pursue any career you fancy, you can, there is nothing stopping you except YOU!
+I'm glad I filmed this wedding.
+I proved to myself that I could do something radically different to what I am used to.
+The same goes for anyone.
+If you have a dream to do something and/or want to pursue any career you fancy, you can.
+There is nothing stopping you except YOU!